 Yes.
 Find appropriate contact below:

-- Chris Wier, P.E., ADA Technical Advisors Committee Lead (Right of Way Programs and Permitting)
+- Chris Wier, P.E., ADA Technical Advisors Committee Lead (Permit Engineering - Review)

-- Jason Grassman, P.E., (PBOT Civil Engineering and Drafting)
+- Jason Grassman, P.E.
+(Civil Engineering and Drafting)

 What if a ramp does not entirely reside in the legal crosswalk?